 Norfolk and Chesapeake Separation

 While there is no such thing as a formal legal separation in Virginia, it may be advisable at various times to live apart pursuant to a Separation Agreement that delineates terms and issues of your divorce.
 The most common ground for obtaining a divorce in Virginia is living separately and apart without cohabitation for a period of one year.
 A qualified divorce is similar to what is called a legal separation in many states.
 For additional divorce information, see our divorce FAQs page.

 Contact us for compassionate advice on Virginia separation or divorce

 Are you seeking a divorce or separation in Norfolk?
 Do you have questions about separation or divorce in Chesapeake?
-Please schedule a confidential consultation by calling me at 757-918-7807 or contacting me online.
-Located in Virginia Beach, I am experienced at all aspects of divorce and separation in Norfolk and Chesapeake and can advise you on the options available for your unique situation.
+Please schedule a confidential consultation by calling us at 757-918-7807 or contacting us online.
+Located in Virginia Beach, we are experienced at all aspects of divorce and separation in Norfolk and Chesapeake and can advise you on the options available for your unique situation.